 The cross-government campaign aims to help small business owners prevent cyber breaches crippling their company.

-It’s not just money that businesses will lose either.
+Of course it’s not just money that businesses will lose.
 There’s the loss of time spent having to fix the website and any systems which were compromised, not to mention the potential loss of customers.
 Most small businesses take on a vast amount of their customers’ data, often without realising just how much: from email addresses and phone numbers to payment details and more.
 If this data is stolen and used to scam your customers, it will mean a substantial hit to your reputation which can take a long time to recover from.

 The great news is that SMEs do not need to invest lots of time, money or resources to stay protected from hackers and malicious software.
 The campaign encourages small businesses across the UK to take three simple steps to help improve their online security: